The circle of the church year turns. It’s almost Advent.

 Advent calendars are a fun way of counting down the days until Christmas.
 Here’s a mason jar Advent calendar from the creative people at The Salt Project, if you haven’t already purchased one.
 This year, I am participating in Advent Word, a global online Advent calendar, for which a daily prompt for a photograph and personal reflection are given.
 I also recommend following the adventurous Wandering Wisemen on Instagram or Facebook from November 29 to January 6.

 Sybil MacBeth wrote a book chock-full of engaging ideas for Advent, Christmas and Epiphany called The Season of the Nativity, and she’s also the creator of a favorite prayer practice of mine, Praying in Color.
 She has several templates for a prayerful, colorful Advent calendar that are great for kids, teens and adults.

-When my son Peter was younger, we read a different Christmas book or chapters of a wintery book each night leading up to Christmas Eve, when he’d receive a new one.
+When my son Peter was small, we read a different Christmas book or chapters of a wintery book each night leading up to Christmas Eve, when he’d receive a new one.
 Some parents more organized than I ever was wrap these books from the family’s or the library’s collection in holiday gift wrap and number them, opening one each night at bedtime.